Flying into Alesund to start the trip we rented a car and made our way down the country.

-We booked a double room in the converted barn house.
-It wasn’t especially nice but it had a roof and a bed.
-Hell, they had cider to drink and teepees that you could camp in, so it could have been worse.
-Our room looked like a hospital dorm room with bunk-beds.
-The sheets were folded on the bed ready for us to make it up ourselves.
+The sheets were folded on the bottom bunk ready for us to make our own bed.
 That was definitely a “feature” we’d never seen in a hotel before.
 The curtain that blocked out the perpetual sunlight of Norway in the summer looked like it had been converted from a child’s bed-sheet, covered in a cartoon galaxy of stars and planets.
 In a way, it sort of tied the room together, mainly because there were no other decorations for it to compete with.
 Let’s just say that this was not our favorite hotel room, but we were here for the rafting.

-The next morning, we had breakfast and checked out of the room before meeting up at the designated time and place.
+The next morning, we ate breakfast and checked out of the room before meeting up at the designated time and place.

 We were given wet-suits, booties, and helmets to change into.
 Once everyone was ready, we loaded onto a big bus.
 The rafts were stacked high and strapped to a trailer that was pulled behind the bus.
 I wouldn’t have trusted it on a highway, but it was fine for the short drive to the launch point.

 Everyone unloaded from the bus and we were given our paddles.

 A safety briefing and demonstration was given before we were assigned our boats.
 Our guide/rudder named Peter had some additional instructions about how he would shout out his commands.
 He explained what they meant and what to do when we heard them.
 It was the important stuff that you really wanted to understand beforehand.
 It’s

 Carrying our raft into the Sjoa River, we got to feel exactly how cold the water was before hopping aboard.